carlinyuen/CleanXcodeObjcTemplates/README.md

 ios-xcode-objc-class-template
 =============================

-Simpler, cleaner iOS objective C class template for projects, with Doxygen-style headers, some precompiler pragma marks for better organization, etc.
+Simpler, cleaner iOS objective C class template for Xcode projects, with Doxygen-style headers, some precompiler pragma marks for better organization, etc.

 To use: